alumni-lab/many-faced-god/README.md

 ## Getting Started

+- make sure you have imagemagick installed.
+On Mac you can run `brew install imagemagick`, given that you have Homebrew installed.

+- make sure you have Anaconda installed: https://medium.com/ayuth/install-anaconda-on-macos-with-homebrew-c94437d63a37

+- Install virtualenv to manage Python dependencies easily `python3 -m pip install --user --upgrade pip`
+`python3 -m pip install --user virtualenv`
+-INSIDE the FaceSwap folder
+`python3 -m venv env`
+THEN `source env/bin/activate` to "activate" the virtualenv `pip install -r requirements.txt` to install dependencies `pip install opencv-python`

 - `npm i` on both `/server` and `/client` to install dependencies
 - using two terminals `npm start` to run both server and client
-- make sure you have imagemagick installed.
-On Mac you can run `brew install imagemagick`, given that you have Homebrew installed.